 Now it’s time to attach your pine cones.
 Again, just wrap and knot your thread to the dowel and/or hoop to secure in place.
 You might find it easier to do this while the structure is hanging up.
 If so, secure your thicker, embroidery thread/string to the dowel, around 2cm from each end and hang before attaching the cones.

 It would be fun to play around with different hanging shapes and different colours for the pine cones.
 I’m really happy with how this turned out and can’t wait to hang this up in our space every Winter.

 We put our Christmas tree up over the weekend.
 I couldn’t have a tree last year because I lived in a tiny studio so I was glad to be reunited with all my decorations this year.
 I’ve been thinking a lot about alternatives to a traditional Christmas tree.
-I’ve always loved the sparse look of wooden branch trees and how great a small collection of decorations look displayed this way.
+I’ve always loved the sparse look of and how great a small collection of decorations look displayed this way.